qiskit-community/qiskit-machine-learning/docs/getting_started.rst

 specific to Qiskit Machine Learning.

 Qiskit Machine Learning has some functions that have been made optional where the dependent code and/or support program(s) are not (or cannot be) installed by default.
-Those are PyTorch and Sparse.
+Those are PyTorch, Sparse and NLopt.
 See :ref:`optional_installs` for more information.

 .. tab-set::